 These are short, informal day walks exploring the rocks of central Scotland.
 The programme includes many of the best geological sites in the Lothians and Fife, places where you can get to grips with the fascinating stories that the rocks tell about our past.
 The pace is slow, with plenty of opportunities to enjoy the rocks, the landscape and wildlife.
 Please check the links below to find out more, and don't hesitate to get in touch if you have any questions.
 Look forward to seeing you on a walk soon!

 Find out more:

+No need to pay in advance: cash, cheque or bank transfer on the day is fine.
 Most walks go ahead as planned, but occasionally I need to make changes.
-Walks may not take place if fewer than 5 people book, so please make sure you let me know if you intend to come on a walk.
+Walks may not take place if fewer than 5 people book, so please make sure you let me know if you intend to come along.
 Pay cash or cheque on the day.
-Page updated 22 December 2016.
+Page updated 12 December 2018.

 Sunday 27 January 2019, 10am Historic Environment Scotland Ranger Service - Hot Rocks Join an expert geologist and a Ranger on a longer guided walk to discover the fascinating geological history of Holyrood Park.
 Discover fossilised lagoons, walk on lava, and find out more about Edinburgh’s own James Hutton.
 Free, booking essential.

 Tuesday 19th (1.30pm) and Friday 22nd (10am) February 2019 University of Edinburgh Festival of Creative Learning - Walking with James Hutton through Time Everything changes, nothing changes.
 In the 200 years since James Hutton walked the streets of Edinburgh, the city has changed beyond all recognition but the underlying landscape has hardly changed at all.
 A reflection on time, and how the landscape of Edinburgh has influenced how we think about the world.
 Free, booking essential.